BrysonBoling/Change-Calculator/Readme.txt

-This is my submission for the programming assignment

-To run this program double-click the runCalcChange file and it will run in Command Line

 When asked to enter coin denominations, enter in decimal format

 This program will then prompt the user for the value to create change from